 That’s right: the UK RTD stock is made somewhere in the United States, shipped a couple thousand miles by container and then after arriving in the UK goes on sale cheaper than where it was made.
 And that’s forgetting the EU RTD which is made in Austria and only shipped within the EU, but is ?20 more expensive.

 Is my maths right because that just looks, odd, and regional differences aside, who are they competing with here?
 There are already a number of great RTD’s on the market and Huel’s foray into RTD is one of the most expensive per 500kcal; with only Saturo’s limited editions and Kate Farms Komplete costing more.

 My main problem isn’t the pricing though; it’s that what looks to be a great product crosses far too much distance between being made and arriving at my door.
 My once “local” order that shipped from a county away suddenly covers more miles than I travel in a year.
 I loved Huel because of their environmental aims but there’s been a marked departure from the “minimum impact on animals and the environment” promised in their mission statement.
 All but one of their main ingredients are now sourced from outside of the UK with mixed products travelling by bulky containers around the world.
 Good nutrition is the main goal of course and in that respect the Huel product line remains impressive – but it’s sad that they don’t seem to be able to keep true to their mission statement as they’ve grown.

 Not to mention the price impact that international shipping must have on the UK bottles.
 But then, how is does it come out cheaper than where it’s being made?

-I love Huel (I’m drinking some right now as it happens) but this is a bit of a disappointment.
-Seems like a few Huelers share my opinion with reception on the forums not being as positive as it could be but time will tell, I’m sure this will sell well and introduce a lot of new customers to the brand.
+I love Huel (I’m drinking some right now as it happens) but this is a bit of a disappointment and it seems like a few Huelers share my opinion with reception on the forums not being as positive as it could be – but time will tell.
+I’m sure this will sell well and introduce a lot of new customers to the brand.